 Multiple studies have been conducted showing how related videos increase time spent on page.
 In contrast, unrelated videos distract users and ultimately entice them to abandon ship earlier.
 A random video provides an inconsistent user experience by exposing the user to irrelevant information, creating distrust and frustration.

 In addition to user retention, a relevant video will also increase user engagement.
 It’s self-explanatory: If a user showed interest in the topic and visited an article about LeBron James’ most recent performance, he/she might very well engage with a video about LeBron’s latest tweets.
 Less so if the video was about the British Royal family.
 When crunching the numbers, we can see that users across our platform are twice as likely to engage with the video if it has been matched contextually.

 Contextual matching also positively impacts brands and advertisers.
 With the arrival of new privacy regulations such as GDPR and CCPA, targeted advertising is impacted as it leverages individual user data.
 In contrast, contextual advertising doesn’t pose any privacy concerns since it relates to the video that has been matched semantically.
 For brands and advertisers, contextual video matching represents an opportunity for a shift in advertising strategy.

 Consolidation is the name of the game in the world of media today.
 With the industry in serious disarray and the pressure from big platforms mounting, creating outstanding user experiences and building trust with customers is paramount for publishers if they wish to attract and retain their audiences.

 The demands and expectations of individual users are higher than ever before and media companies need to differentiate themselves from the competition.
 Minute Media’s algorithm, paired with our library and player technology, helps publishers stand out from the crowd.
 If content is considered king, it’s time we start considering context as queen.

-If you have any feedback or questions, feel free to reach out to firstname.lastname@example.org
+If you have any questions, feel free to reach out at firstname.lastname@example.org